openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_functional.rst

 Steps
 #####

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
     3. Enable dedicated analytics DB
     4. Add a controller and a compute+cinder nodes
-    5. Add a node with all contrail roles
+    5. Add a node with all compatible contrail roles 6.Add a node with "contrail-config" role
-    6. Add a node with "contrail-config" role
+    7. Add a node with "contrail-analytics-db" role
-    7. Deploy cluster
+    8. Deploy cluster
-    8. Run OSTF tests
+    9. Run OSTF tests
-    9. Delete one "contrail-config" role
+    10. Delete one "contrail-config" role
-    10. Deploy changes
+    11. Deploy changes
-    11. Run OSTF tests
+    12. Run OSTF tests

 Expected results